WRC (video game series): WRC 3: FIA World Rally Championship (2012)

 WRC 3: FIA World Rally Championship was released on the PlayStation 3, PlayStation Vita, Xbox 360 and PC on 12 October 2012 in Europe.
 It is the third installment in Milestone's rebooted WRC series and is the official video game of the 2012 FIA World Rally Championship, featuring cars and rallies from the 2012 season, including support categories.

 WRC Powerslide (2013)

 WRC Powerslide was developed by Milestone srl and released on the PlayStation Network, Xbox Live Arcade and Steam.

 As of April 2016, the game has been taken down off from the PSN, XLA, and Steam stores.

 WRC 4: FIA World Rally Championship (2013)

 WRC 4: FIA World Rally Championship was released on the PlayStation 3, Xbox 360 and PC and PlayStation Vita in October 2013 in Europe.
 It is the fourth installment in Milestone's rebooted WRC series and is the official video game of the 2013 FIA World Rally Championship, featuring cars and rallies from the 2013 season, including support categories.

+WRC: FIA World Rally Championship (2014)

+WRC : FIA World Rally Championship was released on the Nintendo 3DS in December 2014 in Europe, with versions for iOS and Android releasing in the following year.
+It is the official video game of the 2014 FIA World Rally Championship, featuring cars and rallies from the 2014 season.
+It was the first WRC released on a Nintendo console.